pivotal-cf/docs-event-alerts/installing.html.md

 owner: PCF Event Alerts
 ---

 This topic describes how to install and configure PCF Event Alerts.
+For information on how to use this product, see [Using PCF Event Alerts](./using.html).

 ##<a id='prereqs'></a> Prerequisites